 Is growth the only goal that matters?

-Again, the answer to this question depends on who you ask.
 Most businesses have to balance growth with profit, expenses, cash flow, return on investment and a range of financial performance indicators.

 Startups may be the exception where growth attracts investment, which fuels further growth and yet more investment and a select few ventures establish themselves as industry leaders.

-The growth hacking mantra of Silicon Valley all it’s cracked up to be, though.
+The growth hacking mantra of Silicon Valley isn’t all it’s cracked up to be, though.
 There’s an entire list of tech startups that are worth billions of dollars without recording any profit, including Tesla, Spotify and Snapchat.
 It’s a problem increasingly pointed out by researchers, economists and a growing number of entrepreneurs that we need more startups that don’t prioritise growth above all else.

 There are problems at the other end of the scale, too.
 Businesses that don’t prioritise growth enough reach income, revenue and profit ceilings.
 As industries become more competitive and technology evolves, they become comparatively smaller as the world around them grows bigger.

-Now, this doesn’t mean you have to prioritise growth over every other aspect of your business – it all depends on what your objectives are.
+This doesn’t mean you have to prioritise growth over every other aspect of your business – it all depends on what your objectives are.
 Are you looking to build the biggest brand possible and sell it at the peak of its value?
 Or are you determined to achieve long-term, sustainable growth so that your business can become an industry leader and remain there for decades to come?

 Which growth marketing strategies are we looking at today?

-In this article, we’re looking at a range of growth marketing strategies, ranging from the glitzy growth hacking tales of Silicon Valley to the broader, more conventional techniques used by growth marketers.
+In this article, we’re looking at a range of growth marketing strategies, ranging from the growth hacking tales of Silicon Valley to the broader, more conventional techniques used by growth marketers.